Angelababy: Personal life

-Angelababy had been dating Chinese actor Huang Xiaoming, who is 12 years her senior, for six years, but their relationship was not revealed to the public until February 2014.
-On 27 May 2015, they obtained their marriage certificate in Qingdao, China and their wedding banquet took place in Shanghai on 8 October 2015.
-The wedding banquet was reported to be one of the most lavish in China's history with a reported estimate of US$31 million.
+Since 2009, Angelababy had been dating Chinese actor Huang Xiaoming, who is 12 years her senior, for six years, but their relationship was not revealed to the public until February 2014.
+On 27 May 2015, they obtained their marriage certificate in Qingdao, China and their wedding banquet took place in Shanghai on 8 October 2015, with an estimated cost of US$31 million.
 In October 2016, Huang and Angelababy announced her pregnancy.
 She gave birth to their son on 11 January 2017 at the Hong Kong Adventist Hospital.
+They nicknamed their son "Xiaohaimian", meaning “little sponge” in Chinese.
+On 28 January 2022, they announced their divorce.